The Polar Row, a world first

 and the most record-breaking manpower expedition in history

-Beginning in July 20th, 2017, a crew of international rowers carried the coveted Explorer's Club flag on a pioneering initially two-stage, later extended to three-stage Arctic expedition.
+Beginning in July 2017, a crew of international rowers carried the coveted Explorer's Club flag on a pioneering initially two-stage, later extended to three-stage Arctic expedition.
 The first stage of the expedition departed Tromsø (Norway) for Longyearbyen (Svalbard), and was officially recognised as the first ever South to North row in the Arctic, and reached the northernmost latitude achieved by a rowing crew (record which stood for 27 years) and among many records broke existing Arctic Ocean speed record by 3,5 times!!!
-It was the biggest record demolition in the history of Ocean Rowing and set Arctic Ocean speed record higher than the current Pacific Ocean speed record, very unexpected occurence in the Ocean Rowing world.
+It was the biggest record demolition in the history of Ocean Rowing and set Arctic Ocean speed record higher than the current Pacific Ocean speed record, very unexpected occurrence in the Ocean Rowing world.
 Captain Fiann Paul became the first person to row 4 Oceans and the first person to hold speed records on 4 Oceans.

 The crew had no sails and no motor to aid them in their quest, and was buffeted by strong and unpredictable Arctic winds (in stark contrast to completely wind dependent lower latitudes' ocean rowing routes).
 Fiann Paul and Carlo Facchino were dedicated to continue the Journey to Iceland.
 Fiann arranged a replacement crew and a private airplane but the airplane didn't receive the landing permit from the Norwegian Military Authorities.

 In addition to setting an unparalleled series of Official Guinness Records (listed below), the crew has two further objectives.
 The second is philanthropic in nature, as the crew aims to build a school in the Himalaya region.
 This will be the second such school successfully funded by the Fiann Paul Foundation.